waste-of-kindergarten/xpython37-v0.1/python/Doc/library/os.rst

    the Standard C function :c:func:`system`, and has the same limitations.
    Changes to :data:`sys.stdin`, etc. are not reflected in the environment of the executed command.
 If *command* generates any output, it will be sent to the interpreter standard output stream.
+The C standard does not specify the meaning of the return value of the C function, so the return value of the Python function is system-dependent.

    On Unix, the return value is the exit status of the process encoded in the format specified for :func:`wait`.
-Note that POSIX does not specify the meaning of the return value of the C :c:func:`system` function, so the return value of the Python function is system-dependent.

    On Windows, the return value is that returned by the system shell after running *command*.
 The shell is given by the Windows environment variable